jaygrossman/jaygrossman.github.io/_posts/2024-12-29-my_favorite_data_science_interview_question.md

 <source id="UnitEconomics"/>
 <h4>Discussions around Unit Economics:</h4>

-<p>Since the second part of the question is <i>"At what price?"</i>, usually there were some discussions item level profitability and about how to spend our inventory budget.</p>
+<p>Since the second part of the question is <i>"At what price?"</i>, usually there were some discussions about item level profitability and about how to spend our inventory budget.</p>

 <p>Having multiple offerings required RtR to consider the profitability of each item in their inventory for each use case.
 The way we would calculate the revenue associated with an item from a one-time rental for 4 days would be different than one of the items that was rented as part of a subscription for the same 4 days.</p>